Startups made easy. Sorted.

 SEIS rules for investors

-• the investor can’t be an employee or substantial stakeholder (over 30%) in the company.
+• as an investor, you can’t be an employee or substantial stakeholder (over 30%) in the company.

-• the investment must represent a genuine risk to the investor.
-That means no agreements to swap investments for the tax relief, or other tax avoidance practices
+• your investment must represent a genuine risk.
+That means no agreements to swap investments for the tax relief or other tax avoidance practices

 • you must pay for the shares upfront

-• you have to keep the shares for at least three years from the date the shares are issued, and you can’t receive ‘value’ from the company during that time (see box below)
+• you have to keep the shares for at least three years from the date the shares are issued and you can’t receive ‘value’ from the company during that time

 See SEIS rules for investors for a full explanation of the rules.